Copyright ©1995 by NeXT Computer, Inc. All Rights Reserved.

 Most of these commands are self-explanatory; the ones requiring more discussion are presented below.

 Both delete commands and kill commands erase characters from the command line.
 Text that's erased by a kill key (Control-K or Control-W) is placed in the "kill buffer."
 If you want to restore this text, use the "yank" command, Control-Y. The yank command inserts the restored text at the current insertion point.
 In contrast, text that's erased by one of the delete commands (Control-D, Control-H, Esc d, and Esc h) isn't placed in the kill buffer, so it can't be restored by the yank command.
+To enter a character that would otherwise be interpreted as an editing command, you must precede it with Control-Q. For example, to enter Control-D and have it interpreted as a literal rather than as the command to delete the current character, type: |

-Control-Q Control-D
+Control-Q Control-D |

 Editing commands can be repeated by typing Control-U followed by a number and then the command to be repeated.
-For example, to delete the last 15 characters typed, enter:
+For example, to delete the last 15 characters typed, enter: |

-Control-U 15 Control-H
+Control-U 15 Control-H |

 If you want to suspend the operation of GDB temporarily and return to the UNIX prompt, type Control-Z. To return to GDB, type %gdb (a variant of the shell fg command; for more information, see the UNIX manual page for csh(1)).

+Running GDB in a GNU Emacs Buffer You can use GNU Emacs to run GDB, as well as to view (and edit) the source files for the program you're debugging with GDB.
 To use the Emacs GDB interface, give the command Esc x gdb in Emacs.
 Specify the executable file you want to debug as an argument.
 This command starts a GDB process as a subprocess of Emacs, with input and output through a newly created Emacs buffer.
 You can run more than one GDB subprocess by giving the command Esc x gdb more than once.
+Running GDB as an Emacs subprocess is just like using GDB in a Shell or Terminal window, except for two things: |

 All terminal input and output goes through the Emacs buffer.
 This applies both to GDB commands and their output, and to the input and output done by the program you're debugging.
-You can copy the text of previous commands and use them again; you can even use parts of the output in this way (all the facilities of Emacs's Shell mode are available for this purpose).
+You can copy the text of previous commands and use them again; you can even use parts of the output in this way (all the facilities of Emacs's Shell mode are available for this purpose). | ||

 GDB displays source code through Emacs.
-Each time GDB displays a stack frame, Emacs automatically finds the source file for that frame and puts an arrow (=>) at the left margin of the current line.
+Each time GDB displays a stack frame, Emacs automatically finds the source file for that frame and puts an arrow (=>) at the left margin of the current line. |

 Explicit GDB list or search commands still produce output as usual, but you'll probably have no reason to use them.

-You can use these special Emacs commands in the GDB buffer:
+You can use these special Emacs commands in the GDB buffer: |

-Esc s Execute to another source line, like the GDB step command.
+Esc s | Execute to another source line, like the GDB step command. | |

-Esc n Execute to the next source line in this function, skipping all function calls, like the GDB next command.
+Esc n | Execute to the next source line in this function, skipping all function calls, like the GDB next command. | |

-Esc i Execute one instruction, like the GDB stepi command.
+Esc i | Execute one instruction, like the GDB stepi command. | |

-Esc u Move up one stack frame (and display that frame's source file in Emacs), like the GDB up command.
+Esc u | Move up one stack frame (and display that frame's source file in Emacs), like the GDB up command. | |

-Esc d Move down one stack frame (and display that frame's source file in Emacs), like the GDB down command.
-(You can't use Esc d to delete words in the usual fashion in the GDB buffer.)
+Esc d | Move down one stack frame (and display that frame's source file in Emacs), like the GDB down command.
+(You can't use Esc d to delete words in the usual fashion in the GDB buffer.) |

-Control-C Control-F
+Control-C Control-F |

-Execute until exit from the selected stack frame, like the GDB finish command.
+Execute until exit from the selected stack frame, like the GDB finish command. |

 In any source file, the Emacs command Control-X space (gdb-break) tells GDB to set a breakpoint at the source line the point is on.

 The source files displayed in Emacs are in ordinary Emacs buffers which are visiting the source files in the usual way.
 You can edit the files in these buffers if you wish; but keep in mind that GDB communicates with Emacs in terms of the line numbers as they were at compile time.
-If you add or delete lines from the text, the line numbers that GDB knows will no longer correspond properly to the code.
+If you add or delete lines from the text, the line numbers that GDB knows will no longer correspond properly to the code. |

-Startup Files
+Startup Files |

-At startup, GDB reads configuration information from startup files in the following order:
+At startup, GDB reads configuration information from startup files in the following order: |

-1. ~/.gdbinit (your home directory startup file)
+1. | ~/.gdbinit (your home directory startup file) | |

-2. ./.gdbinit (the current directory's startup file)
+2. | ./.gdbinit (the current directory's startup file) |

 To make your own customizations to GDB, put GDB commands in your home directory's .gdbinit startup file.
 To make further customizations required for any specific project, put commands in a .gdbinit startup file within that project's directory.

-For more information about making customizations to GDB, see the section "Defining and Executing Sequences of Commands" later in this chapter.
+For more information about making customizations to GDB, see the section "Defining and Executing Sequences of Commands" later in this chapter. |

-GDB Commands for Specifying and Examining Files
+GDB Commands for Specifying and Examining Files |

 Usually you specify the files for GDB to work with by giving arguments when you invoke GDB.
 But occasionally it's necessary to change to a different file during a GDB session.
 Or you may run GDB and forget to specify the files you want to use.
-In these situations the GDB commands to specify new files are useful.
+In these situations the GDB commands to specify new files are useful. |

-add-symbol-file file addr
+add-symbol-file file addr |

 Load the symbols from file, assuming file has been dynamically loaded.
-The second argument provides the starting address of the file's text.
+The second argument provides the starting address of the file's text. |

-core-file [ file ]
+core-file [ file ] |

 Specify a core dump file to be used as the contents of memory.
 Note that the core dump contains only the writable parts of memory; the read-only parts must come from the executable file. core-file with no argument specifies that no core file is to be used.

-This command has been superseded by the target core and detach commands.
+This command has been superseded by the target core and detach commands. |

 Use file as program for getting contents of pure memory.
 If file cannot be found as specified, your execution directory path is searched for a command of that name.
-No argument means have no executable file.
+No argument means have no executable file. |

-filefile ] Use file as program to be debugged.
+file [ file ] | Use file as program to be debugged.
 It is read for its symbols, for getting the contents of pure memory, and it is the program executed when you use the run command.
 If file cannot be found as specified, your execution directory path ($PATH) is searched for a command of that name.
-No argument means to have no executable file and no symbols.
+No argument means to have no executable file and no symbols. | |

-info files Print the names of the executable and core dump files currently in use by GDB, and the file from which symbols were loaded.
+info files | Print the names of the executable and core dump files currently in use by GDB, and the file from which symbols were loaded. | |

-kill Cancel running the program under GDB.
+kill | Cancel running the program under GDB.
 This could be used if you want to debug a core dump instead.
-GDB ignores any core dump file if it's actually running the program, so the kill command is the only sure way to go back to using the core dump file.
+GDB ignores any core dump file if it's actually running the program, so the kill command is the only sure way to go back to using the core dump file. | |

-load file Dynamically load file into the running program, and record its symbols for access from GDB.
+load file | Dynamically load file into the running program, and record its symbols for access from GDB. |

-load-file file
+load-file file |

 Dynamically load the specified file into the debugged program.
-Any symbols are also added to GDB, so you can communicate with the new object file through the use of functions and variables.
+Any symbols are also added to GDB, so you can communicate with the new object file through the use of functions and variables. |

-path path
+path path |

 Add one or more directory to the beginning of the search path for object files. $cwd in the path means the current working directory.
 This path is like the $PATH shell variable; it is a list of directories, separated by colons.
-These directories are searched to find fully linked executable files and separately compiled object files as needed.
+These directories are searched to find fully linked executable files and separately compiled object files as needed. |

-symbol-file [file]
+symbol-file [file] |

 Read symbol table information from file file.
 The environment variable PATH is searched when necessary.
 Usually you'll use both the exec-file and symbol-file commands on the same file.

-symbol-file with no argument clears GDB's symbol table.
+symbol-file with no argument clears GDB's symbol table. |

 While file-specifying commands allow both absolute and relative file names as arguments, GDB always converts the file name to an absolute one and remembers it that way.

 The symbol-file command causes GDB to forget the contents of its convenience variables, the value history, and all breakpoints and auto-display expressions.
-This is because they may contain pointers to the internal data recording symbols and data types, which are part of the old symbol table data being discarded inside GDB.
+This is because they may contain pointers to the internal data recording symbols and data types, which are part of the old symbol table data being discarded inside GDB. |

-Running Your Program under GDB
+Running Your Program under GDB |

 To start your program under GDB, use the run command.
 The program must already have been specified using the exec-file command or with an argument to the gdb command (see the section "Specifying Files to Debug"); what run does is create an inferior process, load the program into it, and set it in motion.

 The execution of a program is affected by certain types of information it receives from its superior.
 GDB provides ways to specify these, which you must do before starting the program.
 (You can change them after starting the program, but such changes don't affect the program unless you start it over again.)
-The types of information are:
+The types of information are: |

-The arguments You specify the arguments to give the program by passing them as arguments to the run command.
-You can also use the args command.
+The arguments | You specify the arguments to give the program by passing them as arguments to the run command.
+You can also use the args command. | |

-The environment The program normally inherits its environment from GDB, but you can use the GDB commands set environment and delete environment to change parts of the environment that will be given to the program.
+The environment | The program normally inherits its environment from GDB, but you can use the GDB commands set environment and delete environment to change parts of the environment that will be given to the program. | |

-The working directory The program inherits its working directory from GDB.
-You can set GDB's working directory with the cd command in GDB.
+The working directory | The program inherits its working directory from GDB.
+You can set GDB's working directory with the cd command in GDB. |

 After the run command, the debugger does nothing but wait for your program to stop.
 See the section "Stopping and Continuing" for more information.

+Your Program's Arguments You specify the arguments to give the program by passing them as arguments to the run command.
+They're first passed to a shell, which expands wildcard characters and performs redirection of I/O, and then passed to the program.
+The run command with no arguments uses the same arguments used by the previous run.
 With the args command you can specify the arguments to be used the next time the program is run.
 If args has no arguments, it means to use no arguments the next time the program is run.
 If you've run your program with arguments and want to run it again with no arguments, this is the only way to do so.

-Your program's environment consists of a set of environment variables and their values.
+Your Program's Environment Your program's environment consists of a set of environment variables and their values.
 Environment variables conventionally record such things as your user name, your home directory, your terminal type, and your search path for programs to run.
 Usually you set up environment variables with the shell and they're inherited by all the other programs you run.
-When debugging, it can be useful to try running the program with different environments without having to start the debugger over again.
+When debugging, it can be useful to try running the program with different environments without having to start the debugger over again. |

-set environment varname value
+set environment varname value |

-Set the environment variable varname to value (for your program only, not for GDB itself). value may be any string; any interpretation is supplied by your program itself.
+Set the environment variable varname to value (for your program only, not for GDB itself). value may be any string; any interpretation is supplied by your program itself. |

-unset environment varname
+unset environment varname |

 Cancel the variable varname from the environment passed to your program (thereby making the variable not be defined at all, which is different from giving the variable an empty value).
-This doesn't affect the program until the next run command.
+This doesn't affect the program until the next run command. |

 Your Program's Working Directory

 Each time you start your program with run, the program inherits its working directory from the current working directory of GDB.
 GDB's working directory is initially whatever it inherited from its superior, but you can specify the working directory for GDB with the cd command.
+The GDB working directory also serves as a default for the commands that specify files for GDB to operate on.
+See the section "Specifying Files to Debug." |

-cd dir Set the working directory for GDB and the program being debugged to dir.
-The change doesn't take effect for the program being debugged unitl the next time it is started.
+cd dir | Set the working directory for GDB and the program being debugged to dir.
+The change doesn't take effect for the program being debugged unitl the next time it is started. | |

-pwd Print GDB's working directory.
+pwd | Print GDB's working directory. |

 Your Program's Input and Output

 By default, the program you run under GDB uses as its source of input and output the same terminal that GDB uses.
+You can redirect the program's input and/or output using standard redirection commands with the run command.
+For example, |

 run > outfile